 - a.
 To investigate any activity within its terms of reference.
 It has free access to all information and documents it requires for the purpose of discharging its functions and responsibilities. - b.
 To access and obtain outside legal or other independent professional advice as it considers necessary. - c.
-To have direct communication channels to deal with the External and Internal Auditors. - d.
-To convene meetings with External Auditors and/or Internal Auditors, without the attendance of the Directors and employees of the Company, whenever deemed necessary. - e.
+To have direct communication channels to deal with the external auditors and person(s) carrying out the internal audit function or activity. - d.
+To convene meetings with the external auditors, excluding the attendance of the executive members of the Committee, whenever deemed necessary. - e.
 The Committee shall have all necessary resources to perform its duties.